Coat of arms and flag of Bern: Coat of arms and flag

 The Bern-Rych coat of arms from the Berner Chronik of Michael Stettler, 1620.

 As Justinger's chronicle reveals, Bern's original coat of arms and flag was an upright black bear on a white shield (which is, incidentally, the coat of arms and flag of Berlin).
 In the 13th century, the coat of arms changed to the one in use today.
 The modern coat of arms is already recognisable in Alsatian mercenary songs of 1375 reported by Justinger.
 The change, according to the chroniclers, was linked to the Battle of Schosshalde in 1289 against the troops of Duke Rudolf II of Austria, son of Emperor Rudolf II von Habsburg.
 According to Justinger, a Bernese salvaged a part of the ensign as the fortunes of war turned against Bern, and Tschudi recounts:

 Und als die von Bern bis ze der zit in ir paner den bern in wijssem veld gefuert, wars damals verendert in ein rot veld, von wegen das die paner ... von bluot was rot worden.

 Until then, those of Bern carried the bear in a white field, but the field turned red that day, as the banner was drenched in blood.

 The chronicler Stumpf then adds that the diagonal band changed from silver to gold to celebrate the eventual Bernese victory over the House of Habsburg.

 The coat of arms of the State and Republic of Bern, around 1790.

 As long as Bern still considered itself (at least formally) to be part of the Holy Roman Empire, subject to the Emperor, this was reflected in its coat of arms.
 The imperial eagle was placed above the Bernese shield, constituting a compound coat of arms known as the Bern-Rych, or "Berne-Empire".
 Eventually, Bern formally gained the full sovereignty it had long since de facto possessed with the Peace of Westphalia in 1648, but it was not until 1700 that the eagle was replaced with the Republic's trefoil crown that signified ultimate temporal power.
 This crown is still used by the canton, which places it on top of the coat of arms on its official documents.
 The city of Bern uses a mural crown on top of its coat of arms, while the district uses no crown.

 Other flags of Bern

-The war flag of the Ancien Régime, depicting a white cross on black and red flammé, is sometimes flown in lieu of or alongside the state flag.
+The military flag of the Ancien Régime, depicting a white cross on black and red flammé, is sometimes flown in lieu of or alongside the state flag.

 In vertical flags, the state colours red and black are sometimes used.
 Yellow is not counted among the state colours.

+It also exists an alternative bear design used independently in the City of Berne or throughout the Canton.